Motlatsi Maqelepo

-Motlatsi Maqelepo is a Mosotho politician and a current Minister of Sports, Tourism, Arts and Culture of Lesotho.
+Motlatsi Maqelepo is a Mosotho politician and current Minister of Sports, Tourism, Arts and Culture of Lesotho.
 He's also a deputy leader of Basotho Action Party.
 He previously served as a Minister of Health from 2020 to 2022 in the government led by Moeketsi Majoro.

 Early life

 Motlatsi Maqelepo was born on the 22 August 1979 at Sehlabeng Sa Thuathe in Berea District.
 He attended at Morija High School in Morija.